develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

 ```

 It is just awkward if you need to do this sort of type casting extra in your code.
-It is so much better when your database connection layers does
+It is so much better when your database connection layer does
 these basic conversions for you in the fly.
 Therefore I wrote a method inside MSModel that dynamically wraps a
 dictionary object (retrieved from the MongoDB) into the actual Pydantic class